(Continued from Part 1)

 In this way, the coincidence of turnoil in the human mind might be somehow connected to the appearance of a monster in real life.

-For example, the multiple Nessie sightings in the 1930s are somehow connected to the storm brewing in Europe of that era and the mental turbulence that was created by the punishing Treaty of Versailles and recently stirred by Nazism in Germany; a monster came into existence as something disturbing was happening in the minds of Europeans.
+For example, the multiple Nessie sightings in the 1930s are somehow connected to the storm brewing in Europe of that era and the mental turbulence that was created by the punishing Treaty of Versailles and anger stirred by Nazism in Germany.
+A monster came into existence as something disturbing was happening in the minds of Europeans.

 Another example is the monster mentioned in the Sting/Police song “Synchronicity 2”.
 The lyrics discuss the horror experienced by the family patriarch; daddy is living a hellish modern life with the gridlock of the morning commute, a chronically unhappy family and regular meetings with a boss that feel “like a humiliating kick in the crotch”.
 He knows that “something, somewhere has to break” and it does: